rapidcow/rapidcow.github.io/index.md

 there will be drawings! in rapidcow.org/art/XXX!

-(还会有中文！and unprecedented levels of silliness!! so be thrilled!!!!)
+(还会有中文！and unprecedented levels of silliness!! so be thrilled!!!!) \
+(but don't be too thrilled because it's the internet, duh, and i ain't putting squeezing EVERY last drop of my creation into the web. >_> plus it takes tiiiime and i don't got all day here)

 ## my PGP key